BOARD OF DIRECTORS

 Stathi is an educator and entrepreneur, with degrees in English and Theater and Performing Arts.
 He has worked professionally as a theater director and administrator; a professor of English, Theater and Communications; and a successful business owner in the retail clothing industry.
 He is the co-author of "The Grieving Garden: Living with the Death of a Child" (Hampton Roads Publishing Company), and the author of many essays and blogs dealing with the effects of pediatric cancer and blood disorders on children and families.

 Michelle joined OPACC in 2017 as one of their parent volunteers, lending her support to their in-hospital drop ins and participating in many of the wonderful events that OPACC holds for all its amazing families.
-Michelle continues to be highly involved in the cancer community and giving back.
-Her family is also an Ambassador family with the Hospital for Sick Kids and they work very closely with the Foundation to lend their time and support to advocate for children and especially children/parents affected by cancer.
+Now, as one of OPACC's Parent Liaisons, Michelle continues to be highly involved in the cancer community and giving back.
+Her family is also an Ambassador family with the Hospital for Sick Children and they work very closely with the Foundation to lend their time and support to advocate for children and especially children/parents affected by cancer.